 And when retirement savers open a Self-Directed Roth IRA, they give themselves a virtually unlimited selection that includes alternative assets such as real estate, precious metals, private stock, and private lending.

 Remember, even if you have a 401(k) plan through your employer, you may open and contribute to a Roth or traditional Self-Directed IRA.
-If you are interested in learning more about Self-Directed IRAs, call American IRA, LLC at 866-7500-IRA (472) for a free consultation or visit us online at www.AmericanIRA.com.
+Interested in learning more about Self-Directed IRAs, download our free e-guide.
+Contact American IRA, LLC at 866-7500-IRA (472) or visit us online at www.AmericanIRA.com.